Pre-Tour Stage 1 Stage 2 Stage 3 Stage 4 Stage 5

 A Golden-Breasted Starling

-A religious procession in southern Ethiopia
+A traditional procession in southern Ethiopia

 Kenya: Rocks and Clouds